orfeotoolbox/OTB/Documentation/Cookbook/rst/CompilingOTBFromSource.rst

 OTB is known to work on:

-* Visual Studio 2017/2019 on Windows
+* Visual Studio 2019 on Windows 10

 * GCC 5 or higher, Clang 3.4 or higher on GNU/Linux

-* AppleClang on macOS (10.8 or higher)
+* AppleClang on macOS 10.8 or higher (intel, no ARM like the M1)

 The C++14 standard is required since version 6.2.0.